Corey Feldman Alleges That Charlie Sheen ’Raped’ Corey Haim In The 1980s

 On Monday night, Corey Feldman screened his (My) Truth documentary, in which he builds upon his previous allegations of sexual abuse that he and Corey Haim suffered as child stars in Hollywood.
 Before we dive into what appeared onscreen in this doc, some background on this particular set of accusations (involving Charlie Sheen) is necessary.
-In 2017, Sheen categorically denied claims made by former actor Dominick Brascia (a Friday the 13th film), who claimed that the Two and a Half Men star (then 19) “sodomized” Haim (then 13) during the filming of Steven Spielberg’s 1986 film, Lucas.
+In 2017, Sheen categorically denied claims made by former actor Dominick Brascia (a Friday the 13th film), who claimed that the Two and a Half Men star (then 19) “sodomized” Haim (then 13) during the filming of the 1986 film, Lucas.
 Sheen then sued the National Enquirer for publishing the claims made by Brascia.

 The allegations made by Brascia were similar to ones made by Feldman in his 2013 memoir, Coreyography, about Haim.
 According to Feldman’s writing (via Page Six), “an adult male convinced (Haim) that it was perfectly normal for older men and younger boys in the business to have sexual relations, that it was what all the guys do.
 So they walked off to a secluded area between two trailers… and Haim allowed himself to be sodomized.”
 Feldman did not name Haim’s alleged abuser in the 2013 memoir.